I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bdasup/nf-bdasup-bdapropertygetcontrollingpinid.md

 <p>Returns STATUS_SUCCESS or an appropriate error code. </p>

 ## -remarks
 <p>A BDA minidriver calls the <b>BdaPropertyGetControllingPinId</b> function to retrieve the identifier of the controlling pin for a node after the minidriver receives a <a href="https://msdn.microsoft.com/library/windows/hardware/ff564303">KSPROPERTY_BDA_CONTROLLING_PIN_ID</a> request of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566561">KSPROPSETID_BdaTopology</a> property set from the network provider.
-Most BDA minidrivers can define dispatch and filter-automation tables so that those minidrivers dispatch the <b>BdaPropertyGetControllingPinId</b> function directly, without intercepting this request using an internal get-handler (<a href="https://msdn.microsoft.com/library/windows/hardware/ff567177">KStrGetPropertyHandler</a>).
-See <a href="NULL">Defining Automation Tables</a> and <a href="NULL">Determining BDA Device Topology</a> for more information. </p>

-<p>A BDA minidriver calls the <b>BdaPropertyGetControllingPinId</b> function to retrieve the identifier of the controlling pin for a node after the minidriver receives a <a href="https://msdn.microsoft.com/library/windows/hardware/ff564303">KSPROPERTY_BDA_CONTROLLING_PIN_ID</a> request of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566561">KSPROPSETID_BdaTopology</a> property set from the network provider.
-Most BDA minidrivers can define dispatch and filter-automation tables so that those minidrivers dispatch the <b>BdaPropertyGetControllingPinId</b> function directly, without intercepting this request using an internal get-handler (<a href="https://msdn.microsoft.com/library/windows/hardware/ff567177">KStrGetPropertyHandler</a>).
-See <a href="NULL">Defining Automation Tables</a> and <a href="NULL">Determining BDA Device Topology</a> for more information. </p>
+Most BDA minidrivers can define dispatch and filter-automation tables so that those minidrivers dispatch the <b>BdaPropertyGetControllingPinId</b> function directly, without intercepting this request using an internal get-handler (<a href="stream.kstrgetpropertyhandler">KStrGetPropertyHandler</a>).
+See <a href="https://msdn.microsoft.com/1c0dace6-b618-4705-bf5d-65457d14c072">Defining Automation Tables</a> and <a href="https://msdn.microsoft.com/fdac317e-d4fc-47c9-87d3-bec597f758f5">Determining BDA Device Topology</a> for more information. </p>

 ## -requirements
 <table>